-The Yukon Nominee Program (YNP) launched the Yukon Community Program (YCP) (previously referred to as the Yukon Community Pilot Program) in January 2020.
+The Yukon Nominee Program (YNP) launched the Yukon Community Program (YCP) in January 2020.
+We used to call the Yukon Community Program the Yukon Community Pilot Program.

 This program is designed to provide flexibility to employers in Yukon communities to address the seasonal nature of employment in the territory.
 The focus is on retention and economic growth of communities outside of Whitehorse, but employers in Whitehorse can also apply.
 This program is intended to grow a viable labour market outside Whitehorse with workers who can demonstrate that they intend to settle permanently in an eligible community.

 Small- to medium-sized Yukon community businesses who would otherwise be ineligible for other Yukon Nominee Program streams.
 Employers have to demonstrate why other Yukon Nominee Program streams do not meet their needs.
 The program is for employers in:

 To be eligible:

 - your business must have been in operation for at least 1 full year;

 - the owner or operator of the business must be a Canadian citizen or a permanent resident of Canada; and